rashed1414/Arabic_NLP_Simulation/README.md

 Few Steps to get every thing work fine with you.

 ### Prerequisites
-In order to use these file you must have :
+In order to use these file you should have :

-1. python 3.8.0+
+1. python 3.7.0+
 2. required library to run the project

 ### Installation